✅ Meta App Review approved — GoSendAPI Cloud is live. Sign up free →

 Watch the status

-WhatsApp delivers status updates asynchronously (sent → delivered → read).
+For live messages, WhatsApp delivers status updates asynchronously (sent → delivered → read).
 Either poll the message:

 curl https://cloud.gosendapi.com/v1/messages/{message_id} \